 NO PARKING SWEEPING

-Starting in late spring each year, PWS begins the residential street sweeping program.
+Starting in late spring each year, Public Works Services begins the residential street sweeping program.
 The goal of this program is to sweep every street in the City three times a year.
 Two sweeping operators work through 11 different zones in the City to ensure every street is swept.

 How You Can Help

 - Pick up the litter and trash around your property, rather than sweeping these items into the street, alley or gutter, as they will eventually end up in the Potomac.

 - Residential property owners are responsible for maintaining the sidewalks adjacent to their property.
 Commercial property owners are responsible for the public space around their property including the curb and gutter area.

 - Use the street litter and recycling cans as you walk along the City's commercial streets.
 The litter cans are for pedestrian trash only, not household trash.